Pablo-NTX/Pablo-NTX/README.md

-- 👋 Hi, I’m @Pablo-NTX
+- 👋 Hi, I’m Pablo @NTXEmbedded.com
-- 👀 I’m interested in ...
+- 👀 I’m interested in technologic
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning linux/programming relative skill
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me ...
+- 📫 How to reach me ?

 <!---
 Pablo-NTX/Pablo-NTX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.